How Do You Make Denominators The Same

 When working with fractions and trying to make denominators the same, there are several strategies you can employ to simplify the process and avoid common pitfalls.
 Here are some expert tips and advice:

 First, always simplify fractions before you start.
 Reducing fractions to their simplest form makes it easier to find the least common denominator (LCD).
-For example, if you have the fractions 4/8 and 1/3, simplify 4/8 to 1/2 before finding the LCD.
+As an example, if you have the fractions 4/8 and 1/3, simplify 4/8 to 1/2 before finding the LCD.
 This will save you time and reduce the risk of making errors with larger numbers.

 • 24 = 2^3 * 3